mikependon/RepoDB/README.md

 ## Benefits/Advantages

-Like with any other ORMs, RepoDb does provide the preliminary [methods](https://repodb.net/docs#operations) needed for the basic operations (i.e.: CRUD).
-The good thing is, RepoDb also does provide the operations needed to cater various edge-cases like [2nd-Layer Cache](https://repodb.net/feature/caching), [Tracing](https://repodb.net/feature/tracing), [Repositories](https://repodb.net/feature/repositories), [Property Handlers](https://repodb.net/feature/propertyhandlers) and [Batch](https://repodb.net/feature/batchoperations)/[Bulk Operations](https://repodb.net/feature/bulkoperations).
+Like with any other ORMs, RepoDb does provide the preliminary [methods](https://repodb.net/docs#operations) needed for your basic operations (i.e.: CRUD).
+The good thing is, RepoDb also does provide the operations that is needed to cater your edge-cases like [2nd-Layer Cache](https://repodb.net/feature/caching), [Tracing](https://repodb.net/feature/tracing), [Repositories](https://repodb.net/feature/repositories), [Property Handlers](https://repodb.net/feature/propertyhandlers) and [Batch](https://repodb.net/feature/batchoperations)/[Bulk Operations](https://repodb.net/feature/bulkoperations).

 If you are to use [RepoDb](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md#repodb), your [development experience](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md) is as simple as [Dapper](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md#dapper) when opening a connection and is as simple as [Entity Framework](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md#entity-framework) when executing an operation.
 It is the reason that makes this library the simpliest ORM to use.

-When you do the [bulk operations](https://repodb.net/feature/bulkoperations), the generated value of the [identity columns](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/bulk-operation-edge-cases.md#identity-columns) will be set back to the data models, just right after the execution.
-This is an important use-case that is needed by most developers, both the [BulkInsert](https://repodb.net/operation/bulkinsert) and [BulkMerge](https://repodb.net/operation/bulkmerge) operations addressed this need.
+When you do the [bulk operations](https://repodb.net/feature/bulkoperations), the generated value of the [identity columns](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/bulk-operation-edge-cases.md#identity-columns) will be set back to the data models, just right after your execution.
+It is an important use-case that is needed by most developers and both the [BulkInsert](https://repodb.net/operation/bulkinsert) and [BulkMerge](https://repodb.net/operation/bulkmerge) operations addressed this need.

 Lastly, RepoDb does support the different way-of-executions (the [atomic](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#atomic-operations), the [batch](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#batch-operations) and the [bulk](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#bulk-operations)).
-Through this, it is easy to establish a repository that can process the smallest-to-the-largest datasets without even affecting the efficiency and the performance of the application.
+Through this, it is easy to establish your repository that can process the smallest-to-the-largest datasets without even affecting the efficiency and the performance of your application.

 ## Important Attributes